 If it is within the best-by date, but you’re unsure whether it’s okay or not, check its smell and appearance.

 Off salmon gives off a rather acidic, repulsive smell.
 Unfortunately, if the salmon stinks terribly, it means it’s time to chuck it out immediately.
-Even if it actually is safe to eat, the smell will ruin the taste and is not worth eating.
+Even if it is actually safe to eat, the smell will ruin the taste and is not worth eating.

 That lovely pink color fresh salmon is?
 You know it’s gone bad if it’s changed to a much duller pink or a light greenish shade.
 It gets worse: a slimy film may appear on the surface that is not at all appetizing to look at.

 If you see mold growing on your smoked salmon, throw away the whole package.

 If there are no obvious signs of spoilage, but you are still uncertain, brave a taste.
 This won’t cause any harm and will give you a clear idea of whether something’s not quite right (in which case, discard) or tastes just fine.

 How Do I Store Smoked Salmon?

 The good news is that smoked salmon is vacuum-packed so left unopened, it should last two or three weeks from the manufacturing date.
 Keep it in the fridge, preferably on the bottom shelf where meat and fish are usually stored, as this will be the coldest section of the fridge.